mykola2004/MLE_HW7/README.md

 docker cp <container_id>:/app/results ./results
 ```
 Replace `<container_id>` with your running Docker container ID.
-After that ensure that you have your results in the `results` directory.
+After that ensure that you have your results in the `/results` directory.